-The easiest way to get rid of the design vinyl on any clothing is by heating it.
+The easiest way to get rid of the design vinyl on any clothes is by heating it.
 Find a heat source like an iron or heat press and heat it to the highest temperature.

 Once the device is around 300 Fahrenheit, start the removal process by pressing onto the print area.

 Iron the garment

 The easiest way to remove heat transfer vinyl is to put the garment on an ironing board.
 Go over it several times with an iron or a heat press.
 Keep doing this until you see it starting to falling apart around the edges.

 How many times you repeat the process depends on the garment and on the type of vinyl.
 But this is the fastest way to get rid of it.

 Pull the garment tight and go over the print until you see it separating from the garment.

 Peel the print

-After exposing your vinyl to the heat enough times, peel the print off around the edges.
+After exposing the vinyl to heat enough times, peel the print off around the edges.

 Peel it off with your hands or tweezers.
 Then wash the garment if there is any residue left over.